What is your business, and what problem you are solving?

 My co-founder Kate is a longtime friend and Rhymella would not exist if it were not for her -- Kate is the first person with whom I shared the idea and she grabbed on immediately.
 I could not be more grateful for our dynamic, and would characterize this process as fun and rewarding, entirely because it is us together at the helm.
 In addition to her enthusiasm and faith in the concept, Kate brings a proven track record in brand partnerships and deep technical/application experience from her former ventures.

 We’ve put together a best in class team thanks to exceptional friends.
-One of my best friends from childhood (and fellow Middlebury grad) introduced Kate and I to the award-winning design team at Fair Folk.
+One of my best friends from childhood (and fellow Middlebury grad) introduced Kate and me to the award-winning design team at Fair Folk.
 My mentor from my time on Wall Street introduced us to data scientist and technology advisor, Nasim.
 This combination of technology and design is a winning one - and positions us to continually innovate and build something differentiated and beautiful.

 Why did you pick Republic and equity crowdfunding?